 The School will consider all applications for places.
 The School has an agreed admission number of 60 (the Published Admission Number - PAN) pupils for entry in reception.
 Where fewer than 60 applications are received, the School will offer places to all those who have applied.
 We reserve the right to check any address and other information provided so we can apply the oversubscription criteria accurately and fairly.
 As an admission authority we have the right to investigate any concerns we may have about your application and to withdraw the offer of a place if we consider there is evidence that you have made a fraudulent claim or provided misleading information, for example if a false address was given which denied a place to a child with a stronger claim.
-If a place is withdrawn, the application will be considered afresh and you will be advised of your right of appeal if a place is refused.

-Before setting a PAN higher than its agreed admission number, the School will inform the local authority and reference this change on the School's website.
+The School may set a higher PAN for any specific yBefore setting a PAN higher than its agreed admission number, the School will inform the local authority and reference this change on the School's website.
 Students will not be admitted above the PAN unless exceptional circumstances apply, and such circumstances shall be reported to the Secretary of State.